 49.60 RCW and their implementing regulations.
 The business hours for Centralia College

 are posted on the Centralia College website.
-In order to allow for maximum productivity,

 The College has enacted policies prohibiting discrimination and harassment of members of these protected classes.
 Any individual found to be in violation of these policies will be subject to disciplinary action up to and including dismissal from the College or from employment.